MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 Each user license grants you 5,000 credits, allowing you to assess the capabilities in AI Builder.
 For instance, you could use these credits to extract data from a few documents with *document processing* or perform hundreds of basic OCR extractions with *text recognition*.

+#### What happens if a user turns on/off AI Builder per user capacity add-on license?

+The Power Apps per user license includes 500 seeded AI Builder credits.
+If the "AI Builder capacity Per User add-on" is not selected, the 500 AI Builder credits will not be added to the total number of AI Builder credits owned at your tenant level and will be lost

 ### See also

 [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130)<br/>